vsemionov/xlab/README.md

 # XLab
-Transformer Lab - an experiment to implement and train transformer models at scale, using modern techniques.
+Transformer Lab - experimental implementation and training of transformer models at scale, using modern techniques.

 It supports:
  - Configurable model sizes, architecture modifications, datasets, tokenizer settings, and training procedure